LoRA: Low-Rank Adaptation of Large Language Models

 Fine-tuning is learning an update

-Strip a layer down and it is a matrix multiply: a weight matrix turns an input into an output .
+A layer, stripped down, is a matrix multiply: a weight matrix turns an input into an output .
 Fine-tuning nudges that matrix to , so the layer computes

 Rank: what a matrix really holds